-Here’s a Tip: Measure 1 or 2 cups of fresh pumpkin puree, then place into quart-size zip-lock bags and lay them flat so they will fit well in your freezer.
+Here’s are a Few Tips: Measure 1 or 2 cups of fresh pumpkin puree, then place into quart-size zip-lock bags and lay them flat so they will fit well in your freezer.
 If you need to, label each bag with the amount and a date for future baking.
 Then enjoy using your fresh pumpkin puree in all your recipes, all season long!

 How to Make Fresh Pumpkin Puree`